hrcraddock/plants/opiumpoppy/README.md

 	description="From Wellcome collection: 'Unripe seed capsules of the opium poppy yield opium.
 Oil from the seeds is used in artist's paints, salad oil and soap.'
 Illustration found in book on vegetables and their uses." license="public domain"
        	fit="contain">

 <param ve-entity
        eid="Q1265657"
        title="Su Song">

-Century after century, cultural meaning of the opium poppy changed drastically.
-In the 13th century, Paracelsus, a physician and scholar, repopularized the opium poppy as the drug “laudanum,” and western societies continued their use of the opium poppy as medicine.
-In the 19th century, author and naturalist George Birdwood writes of Indian opium as, “the luxury of the rich in China, as champagne is in Europe and America."
+Century after century, social perception of the opium poppy changed drastically, despite being useful as a medicinal drug throughout history.
+In the 13th century Paracelsus, a physician and scholar, repopularized the opium poppy as the drug “laudanum,” thus western societies continued their use of the opium poppy as medicine.
+Meanwhile, both Asia and the Middle East took part in in opium trading during Europe's ban on eastern products.
+Dutch sailors who smoked opium were considered “primitive people” for partaking. [^ref7] In the 19th century, author and naturalist George Birdwood writes of Indian opium as, “the luxury of the rich in China, as champagne is in Europe and America."
 Asian and Middle Eastern use of the morphine content in opium via smoking distinguished opium use from western use of opium with pills and tinctures.
-In the 16th century, Dutch sailors who smoked opium were considered “primitive people” for partaking [^ref7]

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/0/0e/The_botanical_atlas_%28Plate_XIII%29_%287349116188%29.jpg"